|In a nutshell|

 Vitamin B2 overdose

 Vitamin B2 overdose.
 This nutrient is determined to be safe, even at higher doses, and there is no upper limit determined.
 However, doses greater than 10 mg daily can increase the risk of eye damage due to sun exposure.
 Side effects of this vitamin rarely occur with average daily doses and are more likely to occur at higher doses.
-These effects include sensitivity to light, itching or burning sensations, and changes in color of urine(dark yellow).
+These effects include sensitivity to light, itching or burning sensations, and changes in the color of urine(dark yellow).
 However, B2 might negatively interact with other medications, so check with a physician or pharmacist before taking supplements.

 Daily Recommended Intake

 Daily Recommended Intake.
 This nutrient must be obtained from the diet and is available in many food sources.
-Riboflavin is widely used as a food additive as natural coloring agent (E101), approved by the European Union.
+Riboflavin is widely used as a food additive as a natural coloring agent (E101), approved by the European Union.
 The greatest source of this B vitamin is enriched cereals and grain products.
 There are a lot of natural sources of this vitamin.
 Eating a healthy and balanced diet is really all that is necessary to get enough of this nutrient.

 • Infants 0.3 mg – 0.4 mg;